 PE GI Journal

 The Colorectal Cancer Provider Outreach Program offers patient support to those who need it

 A cancer diagnosis can be a confusing and overwhelming experience for a patient.
 Gastroenterologist Brian Dooreck, MD, has seen this dynamic firsthand.
 “When receiving their diagnosis, patients don’t hear anything after ‘cancer.’
 It’s a scary, dark place to be,” says Dr. Dooreck.
 Even after more than 15 years in the field, these difficulties have not been lost on him.
-It is one of the hardest diagnoses a person can hear.
+This is one of the hardest diagnoses a person can hear.
 It takes time to process and to understand what it all means and what the next steps are.
-It is Dr. Dooreck’s expertise as a gastroenterologist and his drive to help patients post-diagnosis that led him to create the Colorectal Cancer (CRC) Provider Outreach Program, a groundbreaking tool offering patient support post-diagnosis.
+Dr. Dooreck’s expertise as a gastroenterologist and his drive to help patients post-diagnosis led him to create the Colorectal Cancer (CRC) Provider Outreach Program, a groundbreaking tool offering patient support post-diagnosis.

 “There is a big void when patients are diagnosed with colorectal cancer,” says Dr. Dooreck.
 “The truth of the matter is they are often left with little to no information on what to research or do next to help them better understand their diagnosis.
 The Colorectal Cancer Provider Outreach Program fills that void.”